kevincjackson/Notes/powershell.md

 ## Description

-PowerShell is fundamentally a SHELL language, for interacting with OS, thought it has the power of a programming language.
+PowerShell is fundamentally a SHELL language, for interacting with OS, though it has the power of a programming language.

 ## Paradigm